revaturelabs/interviewquestions/MongoDB-IS/MongoDB_Interview_Ques.md

 ---

-17. Suppose you have a “Company” database and “emp” collection inside that database then how do you find the records of top 5 employees based on salary field?
+17. Suppose you have a “Company” database and “emp” collection inside that database, then how do you find the records of top 5 employees based on salary field?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)